jkmfv/knowledge-for-share/set_with_2_loop/README.md

 # Complexity of algorithm

 ## Problem:
-**Given an array of integer with integer sum, finding in the array have couple of number equal with sum**
+**Given an array of integer with integer 'sum', finding in the array have couple of number equal with sum**
 > Example:
 > - arr = [0, 4, 7, -2, 6, 9, 10]
 > - sum = 9 --> true ( 0 + 9 )